Kitchen and Other Stories

 Substitutions

 If you are not a sweet potato fan, you can substitute them with "real" potatoes.
 Remember to leave the skins on.
-That is where the all the flavour is.
+That is where all the flavour is.

 More Side Dish & Snack Recipes